gdt050579/AppCUI-rs/docs/chapter-2/debug_scenarious.md

 # Debug scenarios

-When using AppCUI and needing to test the interface, it is recommended to write unit tests using the `App::debug(...)` method.
+When using AppCUI and needing to test the interface, it is recommended to write unit tests using the `.debug_script(...)` builder method.
 This method allows one to write a succession of system events (mouse clicks, keys being pressed, etc.) and validate whether the output is the expected one.
 This succession of commands is considered an event script, formed from multiple commands, each command written on a line.
 A command can have parameters.
 You can also use `//` to comment out a command.

 **General format for a script**
 ```rs,no_compile